Shop with Confidence

 Call us at 888-316-1462

-IMPORTANT NOTE: The MIRA Tactical Level 4 Body Armor Plate is currently on pre-sale with the first units shipping sometime at the end of January to mid-February.
-This item cannot be purchased by anyone who has a felony conviction, cannot be shipped to any address in Connecticut, and cannot be shipped internationally (US only).
+IMPORTANT NOTE: This item cannot be purchased by anyone who has a felony conviction, cannot be shipped to any address in Connecticut, and cannot be shipped internationally (US only).
 If you have any questions, please let us know via the chat bubble, email, or the Q&A section below.

 MIRA Safety is proud to introduce the MIRA Tactical product line and debut a line of 5.9 pound lightweight Level IV body armor.
 It’s designed to stop multiple impacts from armor-piercing ammunition.